Business tips

 What’s Easier to Sell – SEO or Google Ads?

-For agencies and freelancers offering digital marketing services, one of the biggest challenges is convincing clients to invest in either SEO and Google Ads.
+For agencies and freelancers offering digital marketing services, one of the biggest challenges is convincing clients to invest in either SEO or Google Ads.
 While both strategies have their benefits, Google AdWords SEO is often the easier sell, while SEO requires more education and long-term commitment.

 To understand why, let’s look at real insights from marketing professionals and business owners on Reddit.